KadhirTheEngineer/kadhirV-portfolio/README.md

 # Electrical Engineering Portfolio (Astro)

-Personal portfolio built with [Astro](https://astro.build) for showcasing electrical engineering projects, technical writing, and background.
+Personal portfolio built with some nice vibe coding skills and [Astro](https://astro.build).

+"whats better than a 10x dev? a 10x dev who knows how to use AI" - some wise guy

+i am not a 10x yet but ill get that title some day.

 ## Getting Started